0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

   as prevent tax-shelters, and incentivize hiring and manufacturing at home.
 * Trump says he is against war abroad, and yet wants to deploy more troops to Iraq and Afghanistan.
-* The inability to account for economic contradictions such as "overproduction relative to demand", with unemployment due to automation and a lack of discretionary spending in the middle class.
+* The contridiction of an inability to account for economic contradictions such as "overproduction relative to demand", with unemployment due to automation and a lack of discretionary spending in the middle class.
 * Military contradictions including rising tensions between the US, NATO, and its military allies, along with the increasing economic unsustainability of war.